The Year of the Rat got off to an early start Jan. 11, when the Postal Service launched its latest Lunar New Year stamp series in Monterey Park, CA.

 The lunar calendar operates on a 12-year cycle, with each year assigned a different zodiac animal.
 The Year of the Rat begins Jan.
 25 and ends Feb.
 11, 2021.

-“As you add this stamp to your collection or use it to mail your Lunar New Year greetings, it is our sincere hope that the Year of the Rat brings everyone prosperity, peace, good luck and much joy,” said Luke Grossmann, the Postal Service’s planning and strategy senior vice president and one of the speakers at the stamp dedication ceremony.
+“As you add this stamp to your collection or use it to mail your Lunar New Year greetings, it is our sincere hope that the Year of the Rat brings everyone prosperity, peace, good luck and much joy,” said Luke Grossmann, the Postal Service’s finance and strategy senior vice president and one of the speakers at the stamp dedication ceremony.

 The event was part of an annual Lunar New Year festival in Monterey Park, a city of about 60,000 residents near Los Angeles.